-Sanders suspends White House bid, making Biden presumptive Democratic nominee
+Sanders drops out of U.S. election race, setting up Biden battle with Trump

 “Then together, standing united, we will go forward to defeat Donald Trump, the most dangerous president in modern American history,” he said in a livestreamed speech to supporters from his hometown of Burlington, Vermont.

-The 78-year-old U.S. senator, whose progressive agenda pulled the party sharply to the left, had early success in the Democratic race before losing in South Carolina in late February as moderate Democrats united behind Biden.
+The 78-year-old U.S. senator parlayed his massive campaign rallies, anti-establishment message and fervent support from young and new voters into early success in the Democratic race before losing in South Carolina in late February, leading moderate Democrats to unite behind Biden.

+Sanders suffered a string of decisive losses through March as Democrats searched for the candidate with the best chance of beating Trump, putting the senator under growing pressure from Democrats to end his campaign and help the party unite.

-The departure of Sanders, the last remaining rival to Biden, sets up a long battle for the White House between the 77-year-old former vice president and Trump, 73, who is seeking a second four-year term in office.
+The departure of Sanders, Biden’s last remaining rival, sets up a long battle for the White House between the 77-year-old Biden and Trump, 73, who is seeking a second four-year term in office.

-Biden praised Sanders and promised his ideas would be incorporated into his White House run.
+Biden praised Sanders after his departure and promised his ideas would be incorporated into his White House run.
 He reached out to Sanders’ supporters.

 “I see you, I hear you, and I understand the urgency of what it is we have to get done in this country,” Biden said.
 “I hope you will join us.
 You are more than welcome.
 You’re needed.”

-Sanders’ decision comes as the country grapples with a coronavirus outbreak that upended the nominating schedule, with some primaries postponed and others up in the air.
+Sanders’ decision comes as the country grapples with a coronavirus outbreak that upended the nominating schedule, taking him off the campaign trail and leaving Sanders little opportunity to get his message across.

-Sanders, who also mounted an unexpectedly strong challenge in 2016 to eventual Democratic nominee Hillary Clinton, had been under pressure to halt his campaign after Biden won resounding victories in primary contests on March 17 in Florida, Arizona and Illinois.

 Some allies encouraged Sanders to stay in the race to further influence Biden’s policy positions.
-But the coronavirus crisis shifted public focus away from the campaign and, with all rallies canceled, Sanders had little opportunity to get his message across.

-Sanders had promised his platform of ambitious social programs and raising taxes on corporations and the wealthy would expand the electorate.
-But instead Americans of all types turned out for Biden: women and men, white and black voters, those with or without college degrees, and self-described liberals and moderates.
+But Sanders made little headway on his vow that his ambitious social programs such as raising taxes on corporations and the wealthy would expand the electorate.

+Instead, Biden was the one who won support from a growing coalition of women and men, white and black voters, those with or without college degrees, and self-described liberals and moderates.

 Democrats said Sanders’ decision to pull out now would give the party time to come together before the August nominating convention.
 Some Democrats blame Sanders for staying in his 2016 race against Hillary Clinton too long, hurting her general election bid against Trump.